Part 1: Smart Home Matter and Thread Deep Dive

 • Deploy Home Assistant OS (HAOS) – Not Docker, not supervised.

-• Ensure your network gear doesn’t have broken IPv6 multicast support.
+• Ensure your network gear doesn’t have broken IPv6 multicast support (see Part 3 for more details).

 • Ensure all of your IoT devices and ALL smart hubs/controllers, like Home Assistant, are on the same VLAN.
-The VLAN can be isolated, with firewalls ports open into the IoT VLAN as needed.
+The VLAN can be isolated, with firewalls ports open into the IoT VLAN as needed to access Home Assistant.

 Each of these points are covered in detail in this series.
 Matter enabled Thread devices should have a nearly instant response time in all of your Matter controllers, like Home Assistant.
 It should not be laggy or unreliable.